This is for the women who weren’t believed.

 For the women who were made to feel like they did something wrong.

 The women who were asked how much they were drinking that night.
 The women who were told they should’ve been more careful.
-The women who were told not saying no means yes.
+And the women who were told not saying no means yes.
 That saying yes then changing your mind isn’t allowed.
 That not screaming for help means please, continue.

 For the women who were humiliated, and shamed.